 - You adjust your employees tasks, working times, workstation, and working hours if this is at all possible.

-If your employee’s reintegration programme has ground to a halt, or if your working conditions service or reintegration company are no longer able to assist you, you can request an expert assessment from the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
+If your employee’s reintegration programme has ground to a halt, or if your health and safety service or reintegration company are no longer able to assist you, you can request an expert assessment from the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 You will need this expert assessment if you ask a district-court to handle the dismissal of your employee on the grounds of uncooperative behaviour or excessive absence due to the illness.

-Your employee must cooperate actively with his or her reintegration.
+Your employee must cooperate actively with their reintegration.
 This means they have to:

 - discuss their health situation with the company doctor